 When you’re starting a new home, there are a lot of things you need to consider.
 You think about interior and exterior colors, furniture, and how you will live in it.
 But what most people fail to think of is the roof.
 Because people don’t come in contact with their roofs on a daily basis, this aspect tends to be forgotten.

 If you want a beautiful and safe home, you should be able to decide on the best roofing material.
 Different roofing systems have their own unique strengths and appearances.
 Your choice depends on the climate in your area, neighborhood, and of course – personal preference.
+In addition, you’ll want to work with the best Clinton Township MI roofers with in-depth experience in residential roofing too.

 In this post, we’ll discuss 9 residential roof types (and their pros and cons).
 Let’s get started, shall we?